ryan-m-may/codingChallengeFR/README.md

 ## Google Credentials

 The steps I will be highlighting follow the procudere from these official [google docs](https://developers.google.com/identity/protocols/oauth2)
-1. Create a `config.env` file based on the `config.env.example` that I have provided.
+1. Create a `config.env` file based on the `config.env.example` that I have provided in `/server/config`.
     * Use the [dotenv](https://www.npmjs.com/package/dotenv) module for reference
     * You can just delete `.example` from the name of the `config.env.example` and it will work.
 2. Obtain OAuth 2.0 credentials from the [Google API Console](https://console.developers.google.com/).